sortofsleepy/staticsitegen/readme.md

 Take a look at the `site` directory which is structured in a way that works with this system.
 It should have at a minimum
 * ` layouts` - these contain the html used to render each page.
 It works just like rails where content gets injected into these layouts, which is then served by the server.
 * ` content` - a directory containing the site content.

-At the moment, it's expected to keep this folder at all times in the root of this project, however it is possible to specify an alternate project location though that functionality is currently untested.

 How to use
 ====
 There are two ways you can use this system

 1. You can use it as a static site generator.
-Once you're done entering your content, you run `node staticcompile.js` to compile the site
+Once you're done entering your content, you run `node compiler.js` to compile the site.
+You can specify a particular directory by adding the `--project` flag, otherwise it will default to looking for a folder called `site` from wherever the script is run.
+After compiling, you'll have a folder called `dist` in your project folder.
+You can also specify a `--destination` flag as well, but not that writing to a particular destination is currently un-tested.
 2. A server setup is included as well which can be used to serve as a development platform or simply serve the site itself.
 You can start the server by running
-`node app.js` from the repository root
+`node app.js` from the repository root.
+Note that specifying an alternate directory to serve the site from is currently not tested.

 Specifics on how to use this system
 ===